 Cliniko hosted bookings

-It's recommended to track Google Ads through linking your Google Ads account with Google Analytics.
-The conversions, along with the "referral source" will be reported in Google Analytics.
+It's recommended to track Google Ads through linking your Google Ads account with Google Analytics 4.

-The "Google Ads Conversion Tracking" tag is whitelisted if preferred (Setup guide).
+The "Google Ads Conversion Tracking" tag is available too, if preferred (Setup guide).

 Google Analytics 4